area17/edge-flush/README.md

      *  You can provide your own class given that it implements the
      *  CacheProfile interface.
      */

     'cache_profile' =>
         A17\EdgeFlush\Services\ResponseCache\CacheAllSuccessfulGetRequests::class,

+    /*
+     * This class is responsible for generating a hash for a request.
+This hash
+     * is used to look up an cached response.
+     */

+    'hasher' => \A17\EdgeFlush\Services\ResponseCache\Hasher::class,

     ...
 ];